MStoykov/gomahawk/README.md

 * Making ControlConnections
 * Reverse Connections (Requests for connections and Answering Requests)
 * Answering DBConnection requests
-* DBsync from us to the opposite side
 * Answering StreamConnections
 * Basic implementations for some parts needed for the client of gomahawk
 	* InMemory searchable database for remote instances